 About DrugEnforcementEDU.org

-As a comprehensive and unbiased resource, DrugEnforcementEDU.org is designed for both law enforcement professionals looking to advance their careers and expand their scope of expertise through jobs with the DEA, as well as young and ambitious aspiring law enforcement professionals interested in beginning their careers in this esteemed Federal agency.
+As a comprehensive and unbiased resource, DrugEnforcementEDU.org is designed for both law enforcement professionals looking to advance their careers and expand their scope of expertise through jobs with the DEA, as well as ambitious aspiring law enforcement professionals interested in beginning their careers in this esteemed Federal agency.

 The staff here at DrugEnforcementEDU.org recognize the unparalleled efforts that DEA special agents and other drug enforcement professionals put forth in the battle against drug cartels and terrorist organizations funded with drug money.
 Through these tireless efforts the DEA continues to gain ground in the war on drugs by disrupting criminal enterprises and preventing illegal drugs from reaching America’s streets.